All Hail Robin, "Stranger Things" Season 3's Newest Teen Dream

 Warning: Spoilers for Stranger Things season 3 are ahead.

-Season 3 Stranger Things gets another much-needed additional dose of Girl Power in the form of Steve's friend Robin, Maya Hawke’s (yes, daughter of Uma Thurman and Ethan Hawke) cool, code-cracking band geek spending her summer scooping ice cream with everyone’s favorite head of hair.
+Stranger Things season three gets another much-needed additional dose of Girl Power in the form of Steve's friend Robin, Maya Hawke’s (yes, daughter of Uma Thurman and Ethan Hawke) cool, code-cracking band geek spending her summer scooping ice cream with everyone’s favourite head of hair.

 Remember how working a summer job would often bring you closer to classmates you didn’t really know during the school year and then also, you'd have to battle the Russians?
 That’s what happens with Robin, as she accidentally gets mixed up in everything Upside Down and soon finds herself along for the ride with Steve (Joe Keery), and Dustin (Gaten Matarazzo), and Erica (Priah Ferguson).